michaelspatrick/impersonate/README.md

-# Admin Impersonate Plugin for WordPress
+# Impersonate Plugin for WordPress

-**Admin Impersonate** is a lightweight and secure plugin that allows WordPress administrators to temporarily log in as any other user for support, testing, or troubleshooting purposes.
+**Impersonate** is a lightweight and secure plugin that allows WordPress administrators to temporarily log in as any other user for support, testing, or troubleshooting purposes.
 This is especially useful for debugging user-specific issues or verifying access controls without resetting passwords.

 ## 🔧 Features